 I have included this chapter for those of you who want to learn the main features of the SB-Assembler fast.
 This chapter presents the most important features of the SB-Assembler.
 Details about all features can be found in the separate chapters of this user guide.

-I'll use an example 8051 program in this quick start chapter that demonstrates the most important features of the SB-Assembler.
+As an example I'll use a 8051 program in this quick start chapter that demonstrates the most important features of the SB-Assembler.

 This example program doesn't excel in usefulness, which never was my intention anyway.

 The task of the program is to repeatedly cycle an imaginary output port low for a short while and high for a little longer.

 The program can be typed in with any text editor (not a word processor).
 Use the one which you are most familiar with on your platform.
 Save the file somewhere, where it can be found later.
 You can use any file name you like, e.g. test.asm .

 If you're a Linux, Unix or MAC user, open a terminal and change to the directory containing your test file and type the command sbasm test .